 That means you can use the checking account and never worry about the brokerage side if you don't want to.
 I leave my brokerage account empty and go on my merry way, getting reimbursed for ATM fees worldwide.

 strong>Schwab may do a credit pull to obtain your credit report to be approved for an account.
 This is the only small drawback of the Schwab debit card, but considering you don't need to pay any extra or put any money into the brokerage account, it's not a deal-breaker.

 Schwab is an online-only bank, so you'll likely want to keep another account at a local bank or credit union to deposit cash.
 After depositing locally, you can transfer the cash deposit to your Schwab account – these transfers between banks take about four to five business days, on average.

 The entire Thrifty Traveler team uses the Charles Schwab debit card for our international travels and we all swear by it.
 After years, we've never run into issues.
 Many of us treat our Schwab checking accounts as dedicated travel accounts, simply depositing some cash ahead of each international trip to withdraw while abroad.

 Click Here to learn more about the Charles Schwab High Yield Investor Checking Account & Debit Card.

 Choosing a Credit Card for Travel Abroad

-While a debit card is great for getting cash out ATMs, you’ll still want a good credit card when traveling internationally.
+While a debit card is great for getting cash out of ATMs, you'll still want a good credit card when traveling internationally.

 We recommend using a credit card for all other purchases – especially because credit cards come with liability protection against fraudulent charges.
 And when you leave the country, you'll want to make sure you use a credit card with no foreign transaction fees.